-Math stories, which are also commonly referred to as math picture books or math lit, are effective tools to introduce, teach, and review math concepts, skills, and vocabulary in meaningful contexts.
+Math picture books, which are also commonly referred to as math read alouds or math stories, are effective tools to introduce, teach, and review math concepts, skills, and vocabulary in meaningful contexts.
 They can be presented in the format of shared reading, a read aloud, or a center.
-Children benefit, especially those who struggle with math, from a different approach to math instruction.
+Children, especially those who struggle with math, benefit from a different approach to math instruction.
 Similarly, it’s a great way to represent a concept in a different way for students who have a different learning style.
-For all learners, picture book math stories bring math alive and depict how math is present in everyday situations.
+For all learners, math picture books bring math alive and depict how math is present in everyday situations.

 - Increase student engagement